 Other important information:

-- In general, we do not need fiction in English—primarily literary fiction, romances, mysteries and thrillers—or general self-help books in English unless they are in very good or better condition.
+- In general, we do not need fiction in English—especially literary fiction—or self-help books in English unless they are in very good or better condition.
 This is because we receive a continuous supply throughout the year.
-But please feel free to check with us as you may have some wildly popular or hard-to-find or simply very special titles we could really use.
+But please feel free to check with us as you may have some wildly popular or hard-to-find romances, mysteries and thrillers—or simply very special titles we could really use.

 - We can only send paperback books to prisons, but sometimes we accept hardcover books (along with miscellaneous printed matter such as sheet music and Tarot cards).
 We trade them for books we can use or sell them to raise money for postage—by far our biggest expense.
 Please email us with the titles and condition of the hardcover books you’d like to donate or send a photo/photos.
 (We cannot accept books with any highlighting or writing inside.)
 We will let you know soon if we can use your hardcover books.